 There are various types of commercial insurance including:

 Emerging risks mean that policies are regularly changing.
-Recent developments have included protection for companies against the effects of global climate change, terrorist attacks and pandemics.
+Recent developments have included protection for companies against the effects of global climate change, terrorist attacks and pandemics, such

 The insurance you don’t know about